GCDS High School

 - Internships in sophomore, junior, and senior years

-- Annual four-week intercession for research, projects, and expeditionary experiences
+- Annual three-week intercession for research, projects, and expeditionary experiences

 - Integrated Advisory and College Counseling Program

-- Exhibitions of student work to an audience of experts, peers, and community members
+- Exhibitions and performances of student work to an audience of experts, peers, and community members

 - Vibrant co-curricular, arts, and athletic programs will be integral to the learning experience.